Introducing our staff

 Before joining SHINE, Adrian spent 20 years as a journalist, including 15 as editor of regional newspapers and magazines in the North of England.
-Adrian handles all of SHINE’s communications, including the website, social media and publications.
+Adrian heads up all aspects of SHINE’s communications, including the website, social media and publications.

 As a son of two teachers and a dad of two children currently progressing through school, I am passionate about education provision in the North.
 It is a real honour to be able to share some of the inspirational stories behind the projects that SHINE supports.